-A further Thailand study a national park in 2003 showed home ranges of females to be 22-25.7km2, while those of the males were 29.7-49.1 km2.
-Core ranges were smaller, possibly indicating a higher number of available prey species.
+A further Thailand study a park in 2003 showed home ranges of females to be 22-25.7km2, while those of the males were 29.7-49.1 km2.
+Core ranges were smaller, possibly indicating higher numbers of prey species.

 In both studies, the ranges of the males overlapped those of the females, and there was some evidence of male overlapping ranges.

-Animals in Thailand showed a strong preference for dense evergreen forest, and were active day and night, with significant activity increases at dusk and dawn.
-Activity was also recorded in savannah, an abandoned orchard, along streams and main paved road.
+Animals in Thailand showed a strong preference for dense evergreen forest, and were active day and night with significant activity increases at dusk and dawn.
+Activity was also recorded in savannah, an abandoned orchard, along streams and main paved roads.

 An increasing number of camera trap photos show activity both day and night.
 They are less active around midday, and in predawn hours.
 These highly arboreal cats use trees for hunting and resting, but use the ground for travelling and also some hunting.